Notable Hat Manufacturers

 Stockport Rd, Romiley

 This company was founded in 1880 and it was situated on the south side of Stockport Rd, Romiley, adjacent to the west bank of the Lower Peak Forest Canal just before Bridge 14, Hole House Fold Bridge.
-Known partners in the business in its early years were, James, Robert, Joseph, Frederick, Charles and Samuel Robinson.
+Partners in the company by 1894 were, Robert, Joseph, Frederick, Charles and Samuel Robinson.
+The London Gazette reported that in Feb 1894 Robert Robinson stepped down from the business.

 Their hats were renowned for their quality and the company motto was, ‘Our name your guaranty’ (guarantee).
 The company also manufactured hats for retailers abroad.
 In the late 1940s they were making hats for Crome & Goldschmidt A/S, Copenhagen, Denmark, and for Jean Svensson & Co, Varberg, Sweden.
 James Robinson & Sons was still active into the 1950s.